Timothy Geithner

 Timothy Franz Geithner (/ˈɡaɪtnər/; born August 18, 1961) is an American former central banker who served as the 75th United States secretary of the treasury under President Barack Obama from 2009 to 2013.
-He was the President of the Federal Reserve Bank of New York from 2003 to 2009, following service in the Clinton administration.
+He was the president of the Federal Reserve Bank of New York from 2003 to 2009, following service in the Clinton administration.
 Since March 2014, he has served as president and chairman of Warburg Pincus, a private equity firm headquartered in New York City.

 As President of the New York Fed and Secretary of the Treasury, Geithner had a key role in government efforts to recover from the 2008 financial crisis and the Great Recession.
 At the New York Fed, Geithner helped manage crises involving Bear Stearns, Lehman Brothers, and the American International Group; as Treasury Secretary, he oversaw allocation of $350 billion under the Troubled Asset Relief Program, enacted during the previous administration in response to the subprime mortgage crisis.
 Geithner also managed the administration's efforts to restructure regulation of the nation's financial system, attempts to spur recovery of the mortgage market and the automobile industry, demands for protectionism, tax reform, and negotiations with foreign governments on global finance issues.

 Early life

-Geithner was born in Manhattan, New York, to Peter Franz Geithner and Deborah Moore.
+Geithner was born in Manhattan, New York City, to Peter Franz Geithner and Deborah Moore.
 His father, a German American, was the director of the Ford Foundation's Asia program in New York during the 1990s, after working for the United States Agency for International Development in Zambia and Zimbabwe.
 During the early 1980s, Geithner's father oversaw the Ford Foundation's microfinance programs in Indonesia being developed by Ann Dunham Soetoro, Barack Obama's mother, and they met at least once in Jakarta.
 Geithner's paternal grandfather, Paul Herman Geithner (1902-1972), immigrated with his parents to the United States in 1908 from Zeulenroda, Germany.

 Geithner's mother, a Mayflower descendant, belongs to a New England family.
 Her father, Charles Frederick Moore, Jr., served as vice-president of public relations for the Ford Motor Company from 1952 to 1964, and advised President Dwight D. Eisenhower, as well as Nelson Rockefeller and George W. Romney, on their respective presidential campaigns.
 His uncle, Jonathan Moore, served in the departments of Defense, Justice and State, as well as in the United Nations.

 Geithner spent most of his childhood living abroad, including in Zimbabwe; Zambia; India; and Thailand, where he completed high school at the International School Bangkok.
 He studied Mandarin at Peking University in 1981, and at Beijing Normal University in 1982.
 Like his father, paternal grandfather and uncle; Geithner attended Dartmouth College, graduating in 1983, with an A.B. in Government and Asian studies, then earned a M.A. in international economics and East Asian studies from Johns Hopkins University's School of Advanced International Studies, in 1985.
 He has also studied Japanese.